bardbess/til/bible/men_of_the_word.md

 ### Preparing to Preach

+Stages in preparing to preach.
+Starting from the bottom up. prayer and purity of life are essential parts to this process.

  Order       |  ^          | ^            | ^            | =>
 ------------ | ------------ | ------------- | ------------- | ------------
  4 (purpose) | Equip Saints.
 Exalting God.
 Evangelizing unbelievers.     | Convert Sinners.
 Counsel Saints.
 Worship.
 Confrontation. | Save Sinners.
 Sanctify Saints.
 Worship | **Congregational Application** (so what?)